dkochmanski/charming-clim/README.md

-# Writing new CLIM backend
+# Writing a new CLIM backend

 This work is meant as a showcase how to write new McCLIM backend.
 To make it more interesting to me I'm writing it using `cl-charms` library which is a